 METER REPLACEMENT FEE

-A $20/year fee will be added (for approximately 10 years) to cover the cost of meter replacement
+A $25/year fee will be assessed against each owner on an annual basis to cover the anticipated costs of future meter replacement.

 III.
 PAYMENT OF WATER SERVICE BILLS:

 Bills related to use of the Water System will be issued by the Village on an annual basis.
 Bills will generally be issued by June 1 of each year.
-Reasonable effort will be made to assure that each property owner is made aware of what is owed for their service but it is the property owners’ responsibility to be aware that payments are due, and when, determine what they are, and make payment in accordance with the rules of the Village.
+Reasonable effort will be made to assure that each property owner is made aware of what is owed for their service but it is the property owners’ responsibility to be aware when payments are due, determine the amount owed and make payment in accordance with the rules of the Village.

-Estimated bills will be rendered in any case when a user does not provide reasonable access for DPW representatives to read, service, seal and replace the meter.
+Estimated bills will be rendered in any case when a meter is not providing accurate readings as determined by the DPW Superintendent, or when a user does not provide reasonable access for DPW representatives to read, service, seal and replace a meter.
 A meter will not be considered read unless it can be fully inspected and serviced.

-Payments made after sixty (60) days from the billing date shall include a penalty of 10% of the unpaid amount due.
+Payments made after sixty (60) days from the billing date shall include a penalty of ten percent (10%) of the unpaid amount due.
 No partial payment for less than fifty percent (50%) of the total bill shall be accepted.
-The penalty amount shall be increased by an additional 5% of the unpaid bill on the first day of the month following the month in which the 10% penalty accrues and each month thereafter.
+The penalty amount shall be increased by an additional five percent (5%) of the unpaid bill on the first day of the month following the month in which the ten percent (10%) penalty accrues and on the first day of each month thereafter.

 Unpaid bills relating to use of the Water System shall become a lien upon the real property upon which or in connection with which the water was used.
 For Village Properties with delinquent Water System bills as of May 1st of each year, the amount of the delinquent bill will be added to the annual tax levy and collected with the property tax.
 An administrative fee of $50.00 will also be added to all Water System bills that are re-levied.

-Out-of-Village Properties with delinquent Water System bills as of May 1st of each year an administrative fee of $100.00 shall be charged, together with any costs of mailing a final notice.
-Out-of-Village Properties with delinquent Water System Bills shall also be subject to having their water service terminated.
+For Out-of-Village Properties with delinquent Water System bills as of May 1st of each year, an administrative fee of $100.00 shall be charged, together with any costs of mailing a final notice.
+Out-of-Village Properties with delinquent Water System Bills shall also be subject to having their water service terminated without any further notice of such termination.

-Partial payments (for less than fifty percent [50%] of the total amount billed) or payments which do not include all water service charges, accrued penalties, fees and other charges as set forth in these rules and regulations will not be accepted.
+Partial payments (for less than fifty percent [50%] of the total amount billed) or payments which do not include all water service charges, accrued penalties, fees and other charges as set forth in these Rules and Regulations will not be accepted.

 IV.
 APPLICATION FOR WATER USE